bayertom/IHFL/readme.md

  - *facil.txt,
  - *facil2.txt.

+For any subset of the point cloud, these files are generated.

 #### File: *facil.txt
 List of all facilities and their costs that can easily be imported into external SW tool (e.g., the Cloud Compare).